MCBarnard/development-environment/README.md

 To get started, rename the .env.example to .env `mv .env-example .env` and run `dc up -d`

 ## Services
+#### This is for development navigation and can only be run once docker is up
 * Nginx server pointing to the [public directory](http://0.0.0.0:8000)
 * MySql Manager in the form of [PHPMyAdmin](http://0.0.0.0:8081)
 * Cache Manager in the form of [Redis Commander](http://0.0.0.0:8082)